 Once you have an understanding of the specific mental health issue a child is struggling with, then you can support them accordingly.
 Focus not only on treating it but also on continuing to create a safe environment that will help the child heal and guard against future mental health struggles.

+Teachers can find mental health training through organizations like Zero to Three, Classroom Wise, and the National Institute of Mental Health.
 Teachers are part of the first line of defense against mental health issues for children.
-They are consistent adults in children's lives and are a large part of their typical environment.
-So, it is imperative for teachers to be informed on mental health.
-There are a lot of resources out there to equip you with all the essential knowledge you need.
-Here are just a few:
+They are consistent adults in children's lives and make up a large part of their typical environment.
+So, it is imperative for teachers to stay informed on mental health.
+There are a lot of resources out there to equip you with the essential knowledge you need.
+Here are a few:

 - Classroom Wise